osmosis-labs/assetlists/RUNBOOKS.md

 ---

-### RB007: Weekly unverify PR, close vs merge
+### RB007: Bi-weekly unverify PR, close vs merge

-**Use when**: the weekly `auto-unverify/weekly-candidates` PR is open and you need to decide what to do.
+**Use when**: the bi-weekly `auto-unverify/weekly-candidates` PR is open and you need to decide what to do.

 #### Procedure